-- Natural-language processing (NLP)
+- Natural language processing (NLP)

 - Intelligent workflows

-Machine learning (ML) is an application of artificial intelligence.
-It gives systems the ability to access data and learn from it without being programmed.
-ML uses algorithms that are either supervised or unsupervised to identify patterns in structured data.
+Machine learning (ML) is an application of artificial intelligence that allows systems to access data and learn without being programmed.
+ML uses either supervised or unsupervised algorithms to identify patterns in structured data.

 When combined with RPA, bots can evaluate their efficiency and make adjustments to improve processes.
 Through deep learning, systems can utilize data gathered in one context to improve upon others.

-Natural-language processing (NLP)
+Natural language processing (NLP)

 NLP is commonly used to create chatbots.
 Chatbots use Robotic Process Automation to communicate with human users and to complete tasks.
 Among other things, NLP helps chatbots to determine the meaning of interactions and to provide users with relevant responses.